xerial/xerial/README.md

  * Command line to object mapper
  * StopWatch for measuring code performance
  * Resource for reading files in classpath and jar files
  * ObjectSchema for getting full-fledged type information including generic types
+ * Eq trait for injecting field-value based hashCode and equals method to any objects

 ## Release plan